Community Engagement

 Sustainability Partnerships

 CDC is focused on environmental sustainability.
-CDC values partnerships with stakeholders such as Parks Victoria, with which CDC has contributed to a range of initiatives including Australia’s first Dementia Friendly Forest and Sensory Trail at Woowookarung Regional Park.
+We value partnerships with stakeholders such as Parks Victoria, through which we have contributed to a range of initiatives including Australia’s first Dementia Friendly Forest and Sensory Trail at Woowookarung Regional Park and a special Sensory Garden at Serendip Sanctuary in Lara, an initiative by Parks Victoria aimed at fostering a deeper connection between people and nature.

-CDC also works with a number of partners to help deliver greener vehicle options.
+CDC also works with several partners to help deliver greener vehicle options.
 With these partners, CDC has established Australia’s largest hybrid bus fleet, initiated a hydrogen bus trial and begun the rollout of electric buses for a major trial in Melbourne.

-More details on CDC’s Community Engagement is available in the video below.
+More details on CDC’s Community Engagement are available in the video below.

 In Darwin, our team has a long history of proactive engagement with the local communities.